 Steps to Establish a Scholarship

 Within the boundaries of OSAC requirements, each scholarship at OSAC is unique and crafted specifically according to your goals and interests for students.
-OSAC currently administers over 400 privately funded scholarships, providing nearly $15 million to over 3,000 students.
+OSAC currently administers nearly 500 privately funded scholarship programs, providing $16 million to over 3,000 students.
 For larger endowments, we partner with the Oregon Community Foundation to ensure that your contribution is working at its maximum earning potential to increase the life of the scholarship.

 A minimum award of $1,000 is required for OSAC to administer your donation.